sukiboo/historical-asset-prices/README.md

 ## Overview

-This repository retrieves historical stock price data for specified tickers at a minute interval and saves the data to the `/data` directory, organized by ticker and month in Parquet format.
+This repository retrieves historical stock and options price data for specified tickers at a minute interval and saves the data to the `/data` directory, organized by ticker and month in Parquet format.

 ## Setup